 “The Bureau of Human Resources determines if a Department of State position requires a security clearance based on the duties and responsibilities of the position.
 If the position requires access to classified information, the position will be given an appropriate security classification.
 Individuals applying to these positions must undergo a personnel security background investigation.”

 The need to obtain security clearance begins with a job offer for a position that will require it.
 Once you’ve been offered a job that requires clearance, you must complete the SF-86 – Questionnaire for National Security Positions – and other forms in the security clearance package as part of the background investigation process.

-The background investigation is designed to confirm that your personal and career-related history “indicates loyalty to the United States, strength of character, trustworthiness, honesty, reliability, discretion, and sound judgment,” according to the Department of State.
+The background investigation is designed to confirm that your personal and career-related history “indicates loyalty to the United States, the strength of character, trustworthiness, honesty, reliability, discretion, and sound judgment,” according to the Department of State.
 Investigators also seek to confirm that you don’t have any allegiances to foreign countries that might leave you susceptible to compromising classified information.
-Finally, the investigation seeks to establish that you will adhere to regulations that govern how classified information is used, handled and protected.
+Finally, the investigation seeks to establish that you will adhere to regulations that govern how classified information is used, handled, and protected.

-We recommend getting assistance from an attorney who specializes in security clearance law when completing the security clearance package, because completing the forms accurately and in their entirety the first time helps speed along the process.
+We recommend getting assistance from an attorney who specializes in security clearance law when completing the security clearance package because completing the forms accurately and in their entirety, the first time helps speed along the process.

 “Not having a security clearance can prevent you from performing all of the requirements of your job,” says Catie Young, a California security clearance attorney.
 “Filling out the clearance paperwork properly the first time eliminates many potential obstacles that can slow the approval process, or even block approval of your application.”

-Once the information is received and entered into a case management system, background checks of fingerprints, records and contacts are conducted.
+Once the information is received and entered into a case management system, background checks of fingerprints, records, and contacts are conducted.

 A report of findings is compiled, and security clearance adjudicators “weigh the results against existing adjudicative guidelines for security clearances,” according to the Department of State.